MagicMed's Psybrary™ Moves Modern Psychedelics Forward | Benzinga

 The Other Pandemic

-As the distribution of COVID vaccines increases, many celebrate nearing the end of a year-long struggle with the pandemic.
-But COVID-19 has greatly exacerbated another pandemic, the struggle with mental health.
+As the distribution of COVID-19 vaccines increases, many celebrate nearing the end of a year-long struggle with the pandemic.
+But the virus has greatly exacerbated another pandemic, the struggle with mental health.

 Psychedelics have shown great promise for the treatment of a number of indications and these classic molecules are only the first generation.
-“Numerous studies by institutions including Johns Hopkins, UC Berkeley and Imperial College London, have shown encouraging results regarding the benefits of psychedelic assisted psychotherapy,” comments MagicMed’s Director, Marketing Natalie Dolphin.
-“The next logical step is to build on these promising results to make improved molecules, with the target of delivering safer, more effective, and more accessible therapeutic benefits to a broader patient population.”
+“Numerous studies by institutions including Johns Hopkins, UC Berkeley and Imperial College London have shown encouraging results regarding the benefits of psychedelic-assisted psychotherapy,” commented MagicMed Director of Marketing Natalie Dolphin.
+“The next logical step is to build on these promising results to make improved molecules, with the target of delivering safer, more effective and more accessible therapeutic benefits to a broader patient population.”

 Within the two markets for mental illness, in-clinic and out-patient, MagicMed sees the former as having more potential for growth and capital.